Labernator/WargamingCampaigns/T9A/WarModule/FirstCampaign.md

 | 5| -1 AS |	Bloodthirsty|
 | 6 |+4" inspiring presence	| Chosen General|

-**Battle Finesse**: the general advances in battle skills - the general gains +1 Offense and +1 Discipline (one battle).
+**Battle Finesse**: the general advances in battle skills - the general gains +1 Strength.

-> Das ist irgendwie der Zonk!
-Ist halt irgendwie schlechter als ein permanenter Advance den man bei 1-5 kriegt.
-Also ich würde mich ärgern

 **Battle Hardened**: the general gains understanding in taking blows in a less harmful manner - the general gains +1 Resilience (permanently).